-KNIFE LAKE (Kanabec) Walleye: all from 18-24" must be immediately released.
-One over 24" allowed in possession.
-Northern pike: all from 24-36" must be immediately released.
-Possession limit three, only one over 36".
+KNIFE LAKE (Kanabec) Walleye: all from 18-24" must be immediately released, only 1 over 24" allowed in possession.
+Northern pike: all from 24-36" must be immediately released, possession limit 3, only 1 over 36" allowed in possession.

 KRAYS LAKE (Stearns) See Sauk River Chain of Lakes.